What Retail Pharmacy Layoffs and Closures Mean for Employers and Employees

 But in the face of these shifts, we believe there’s real opportunity for growth, reinvention, and a stronger pharmacy landscape.

-So, let’s take a look at the current state of retail pharmacy and discuss steps both employees and employers can take with the industry in flux.
+So, let’s take a look at the current state of retail pharmacy and discuss steps both employers and employees can take with the industry in flux.

 The retail pharmacy industry is experiencing significant shifts, with several key drivers behind these closures and layoffs.
 Here’s what we know.